 National healthcare expenditure was $3.8 trillion in 2019, or about $11,582 per person in the US.
 Healthcare spans four different types of care, from prevention to rare specialties, and is delivered by physicians within multiple specializations, from allergy and immunology to rehabilitation to radiation oncology.
 So why should transformation efforts involve more than this already behemoth system?

-To address all the components of whole-person health, healthcare system transformation must draw on deep knowledge of the assets and resources available to support individuals.
+To address all the components of whole-person health, healthcare must engage with the assets and resources available to support individuals.
 In other words, it requires a thriving and coordinated community.

 2. Impact investment supports communities to thrive.